MagdalenaHernandez/LeetCode/README.md

 # Leetcode
-Implementations of C++ code to selected LeetCode problems
+Implementations of C and C++ code to selected LeetCode problems